DescartesResearch/TeaStore/GET_STARTED.md

 Other outdated methods are mentioned in the GitHub Wiki.

-### Run as Multiple Single Service Containers
+### 1.1.
+Run as Multiple Single Service Containers

 Running the TeaStore as single use containers is the recommended way for benchmarking, testing and modelling.
 The store consists of the registry image, five service images and a pre-configured database image running MariaDB.
 All images to run the containers are shown below.
 All containers except `teastore-db` support different environment variables that can be set on container start.
-Instead of running each service with a seperate `docker run`, we also provide sample docker-compose files in the next section.
+Instead of running each service with a separate `docker run`, we also provide sample docker-compose files in the next section.

 * _REGISTRY\_HOST_ : The host name or IP of the machine running the registry container.
 * _REGISTRY\_PORT_ : The port of the machine running the registry container.